Sultonisky/Sultonisky/README.md

 # Hello, I'm Mohammad Sultoni

-Hello there, I am Mohammad Sultoni, also known as Toni.
+Hello there.
-I am an Indonesian Information Systems student with a growing interest in web development.
+I am Toni an Information Systems student from Indonesia who's been spending a lot of time tinkering with web development

-I have experience working on both frontend and backend development, with a stronger focus on backend.
-I enjoy learning how to build simple, user friendly applications and understanding how systems work behind the scenes.

-I am still learning and exploring many things in this field.
-I am open to feedback, eager to gain new experiences, and always willing to improve my knowledge and problem solving abilities.

-Currently, I am looking for opportunities to learn, collaborate, and grow through real world projects and practical experience.
+My focus leans toward backend, though I've worked on the frontend side too.
+I like understanding how things work under the hood — how data flows, how systems are structured, and how to keep things simple without overcomplicating them.

+Still very much a learner.
+I build things, break them, figure out why, and try again.
+If you have feedback or just want to talk tech, I'm all ears.

 ---